 10. What modes of delivery do you offer?

 The Master of Business Administration (MBA) offered by the Rhodes Business School is a course-work degree together with a dissertation of 15 000 words.
 The course-work comprises 18 modules totalling 124 credits and the dissertation is 60 credits, giving a total of 184 credits.
 The degree is offered on a part-time, modular basis over two and a half years, or full-time, modular basis over one and half years.

 11. What subjects do you offer in MBA?

 Our essence is ‘Leadership for Sustainability’, Leadership and Sustainability principles are fully mainstreamed in our teaching and learning.

-In Year 2, the subjects are (TB4): Responsible Leadership, People Management, Management Accounting; (TB5): Sustainable Fisheries (E) OR Environmental Economics (E); Project Management (E) OR Climate Change (E); Entrepreneurship (E) OR Sustainability Law (E); (TB6): Strategic Management, Knowledge Management (E) OR Integrated Coastal Management (E); (TB6): Strategic Management, Ethical Organization & Governance, Mini-Thesis Write-up.
-We also offer an International Option, in place of the three subjects in TB4 of the second year, whereby you can study abroad (at your own cost) at institutions where we have an exchange agreement.
+In Year 2, the subjects are (TB4): Management Accounting, Responsible Leadership, Sustainable Fisheries (E) OR Environmental Economics; (TB5): (E); Project Management (E) OR Climate Change and Organisations (E); Sustainable Entrepreneurship (E) OR Sustainability Law (E), Knowledge Management (E) OR Integrated Coastal Management (E); (TB6): Strategic Management, Ethical Organization & Governance, Mini-Thesis Write-up.
+We also offer an International Option, in place of the three subjects in TB5 of the second year, whereby you can study abroad (at your own cost) at institutions where we have an exchange agreement.

 12. Am I required to submit a dissertation?

 As this is a Master’s degree, all students are required to submit a research mini-thesis of 15 000 words.
 Immediately after completing the Research Methods module in Teaching Block 2, you will commence preparation of your research proposal to be defended at the Faculty's Higher Degrees Committee in Teaching Block 3.
 Once approval of the proposal and ethical clearance has been obtained, you will commence your research.
 The research mini thesis MUST be submitted by 30 June of Year 2 for students on the Accelerated Program.
 Part-time students should aim to have it handed in by 30 November of Year 2, but not later than 30 June in Year 3.